sebandrien/javastore-UI/README.md

 A generic store UI built with Java which reads and handles a user's inputs.
 The store's inventory is read through inventory.txt.

-All transactionsa are written to transactions.txt.
+All of the user's transactions are written to transactions.txt.